Market Cap: kr555.6M

 Image

 • GOMspace went public in June 2016 following three years of 81% revenue CAGR.
-Shortly thenafter GOMspace announced investment in Aerial & Maritime Ltd, a GOMspace subsidiary registered in Mauritius.
+Shortly afterward GOMspace announced investment in Aerial & Maritime Ltd, a GOMspace subsidiary registered in Mauritius.
 GOMspace pitched investors that A&M would buy satellites from GOMspace to service Africa with air traffic monitoring services.

 • The crash of the Sky and Space Global satellite constellation contract followed.
 In April 2020 Sky and Space filed for voluntary administration.
 And the next year Sky and Space delisted from the Australian Stock Exchange.

-• The 3X stock jump in December 2023 was on news GOMspace is on the verge of obtaining a 20-satellite contract with the Indonesian government.
-Financing remains unconfirmed, but €59M due to GOMspace from this deal represents almost three times total FY23 revenue!
+• GOMspace stock jumped 3x in December 2023 on news of a 20-satellite contract with the Indonesian government.
+Financing over a year later remains unconfirmed.
+Expected revenue to GOMspace from this deal totals €59M representing almost over two times total FY24 revenue!

 • Unlike earth satellite imagery providers, Asia currently has practically zero CubeSat competition.
 GOMspace’s labor costs are likely smaller than American firms with larger market presence (Terran Orbital’s Tyvak and Blue Canyon).
 So if GOMspace achieves profitability, a promising path exists for mid- or long-term competitiveness.